Today's Hours: 10am – 4pm

 Other Resources

-This reading list is an excellent starting point for those who are interested in learning more about the history of Juneteenth and supporting African American authors.
+This curated reading list is an excellent starting point for those who are interested in learning more about the history of Juneteenth and supporting African American authors.
 There is something for everyone, catering to multiple reading levels and reading styles.
-We invite you to take a moment and reflect on the legacy of Juneteenth and make space for these stories by reading them.

 In partnership with: @kindredstorieshtx | Learn more at www.kindredstorieshtx.com or follow us on Instagram: @kindredstorieshtx